"Love of Learning, Love of Life Itself and Love of God"

 "I have come that they may have life and have it to the full."
 John 10:10

 Our curriculum will support the development of a broad and varied range of basic fine and gross motor skills and promote local and national role models within sport.
 The PE curriculum will focus on more than just physical skills; it will teach pupils about the links between health, fitness, and their wellbeing.
+It will also teach them the sports attitudes that they will need to have to be healthy competitors.

 As a school, we value the impact that PE and Sport can have in other areas of the curriculum including, encouraging the use of active learning in all our subjects.
 PE and Sport will also play a role in developing key social skills through a range of competitions, experiences and attempting to remove existing barriers to long term participation in physical fitness.